ShmFw/shmfw/README.md

 You mid get an error on some OpenCV includes.

 **Solution:**
 combile ShmFw before sourcing ros.
+You mid have to edit your ~/.bashrc.

 ## Doxygen
 For doxygen run